What is gonorrhoea?

 - painful or swollen testicles

-- pain in your lower abdomen
+- pain in your lower belly (abdomen)

 - pain when you have sex

 If you get the infection in your eyes, it can cause conjunctivitis.
 You may have pain, swelling and discharge from the affected eye.
+A gonorrhoea infection in your throat can occasionally cause a sore throat.

 How serious is gonorrhoea?

-Gonorrhoea can cause problems in other parts of your body too, including your joints and skin.
 Getting treatment early means gonorrhoea is unlikely to cause these problems.

 What causes gonorrhoea?

-Gonorrhoea is caused by a bacteria.
+Gonorrhoea is an infection caused by a bacteria.
 You can get it from having unprotected vaginal, anal, or oral sex with an infected person.
-It can affect your genital area, your throat, your back passage and your eyes if traces of the discharge get into your eye.
-If you’re pregnant, you can also pass gonorrhoea on to your baby if you give birth vaginally.

 When should you get tested for gonorrhoea?